adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ blog-comments-heading[heading] Blog comments }} {: #blog-comments }

 {{ blog-comments-paragraph When you add a comment on the Adblock Plus [blog](https://adblockplus.org/blog/), you can optionally specify an email address.
-Unlike the other fields, the email address is never displayed to other visitors and is only used to notify the comment author about replies to his / her comments, if any. }}
+Unlike the other fields, the email address is never displayed to other visitors and is only used to notify the comment author about replies to their comments, if any. }}

 ###### {{ email-collection-heading[heading] Email collection }} {: #email-collection }